Pantry Moths are considered pests for homeowners because they lay their eggs in foods and grains and infest a variety of items in your cupboards.

 In the past, it was common for individuals to use mothballs to try to eliminate pantry moths.
 When not used properly, however, mothballs can be dangerous to pets and humans.
 It is best to leave the use of any chemical treatments to a pest control expert.
 Also, pheromone traps and yellow sticky traps can be used to capture a pantry moth for identification purposes, but it won’t control the infestation.

-After you make an appointment with an exterminator, you’ll want to locate all of the food that is currently contaminated with Indian meal moths and toss it in the trash.
+After you make an appointment with a professional pest control company, you’ll want to locate all of the food that is currently contaminated with Indian meal moths and toss it in the trash.
 Immediately tie up the trash bag and place it outside in a trash can with a lid until trash collection day.
 Next, take a vacuum cleaner and use the hose attachment to vacuum out your pantry shelves and any corners that may have webs.
 Finally, you’ll need to wash the shelves in your pantry with soapy water to remove any stuck-on foods or moth eggs that you may not see.

 Since larvae can chew through plastic bags and thin cardboard, like that of a cereal box, you’ll need to store grains in actual storage containers to prevent future problems with this pest.
 In addition to grains, some of the food items you’ll need to store properly include cereal, dried fruit, flour, herbs, chocolate, nuts, and beans.
 If you have pets, birdseed and dry animal foods are also susceptible to pantry moths.
 Store pet food in containers with tight lids and clean up the food area as soon as your pet has finished with their meal.